 Downspout Areas

-• Create splash blocks with 2-3" decorative river rock over a base layer of 3/4" drain rock
+- Create splash areas with decorative river rock over a stable base

 Dry Wells

-• Size dry well based on roof area, local rainfall, and soil percolation rates
+- Size dry wells based on roof or pavement area, local rainfall, soil infiltration, and local code

 2. Decorative Ground Cover